12 Correlation and linear regression

 It’s nice to have an actual substantive basis for your choices.
 That is, in a lot of situations you the researcher have good reasons to pick out a smallish number of possible regression models that are of theoretical interest.
 These models will have a sensible interpretation in the context of your field.
 Never discount the importance of this.
 Statistics serves the scientific process, not the other way around.

-This latter principle is often referred to as Occam’s razor and is often summarised in terms of the following pithy saying: do not multiply entities beyond necessity.
-In this context, it means don’t chuck in a bunch of largely irrelevant predictors just to boost your R2 .
-Hmm.
-Yeah, the original was better.
+This latter principle is often referred to as Ockham’s razor and is often summarised in terms of the following pithy saying: do not multiply entities beyond necessity.
+In this context, it means don’t chuck in a bunch of largely irrelevant predictors just to boost your

-In any case, what we need is an actual mathematical criterion that will implement the qualitative principle behind Occam’s razor in the context of selecting a regression model.
+In any case, what we need is an actual mathematical criterion that will implement the qualitative principle behind Ockham’s razor in the context of selecting a regression model.
 As it turns out there are several possibilities.
-The one that I’ll talk about is the Akaike information criterion (Akaike, 1974) simply because it’s available as an option in jamovi.
-25
+The one that I’ll talk about is the Akaike information criterion (AIC) (Akaike, 1974) simply because it’s available as an option in jamovi.25

 12.11.1 Backward elimination